 pouch which is a mini version of a kangeroos'.

-The eggs are safely sealed in the lining of the pouch while the male incubates them for roughly 4 weeks nourishing them through a capillary network.
+The eggs are safely sealed in the lining of the pouch while the male incubates them, for a period ranging from 14 to 45 days seemingly dependent on water temperature, nourishing them through a capillary network.
 As they hatch he forcibly expels them from his pouch – up to 200 of the reckless little blighters – and they are left

 to fend for themselves seeming to instinctively know what to do because no